MonteLogic/MySiddur/proof-reading-scripts/README.md

 **Purpose:** Automatically standardizes references to holy names.
 **Functionality:**
 - Scans the `prayer/prayer-database` directory and `prayer/prayer-content/ashkenazi-prayer-info.json`.
+- Parses JSON files to specifically target the `full-english` field and English values in `Word Mappings`.
 - Replaces instances of "God" with "G-d".
 - Replaces instances of "Lord" with "L-rd".
 - Replaces instances of "Adonai" with "Ad-nai".